scrabbletank/farhome-rules/rulesdoc.md

 #### Warlock
 *Requires Potent Curses, 14th level*

-You may prepare 3 additional curses, such as _Curse of Misfortune_ or _Curse of Fragility_.
-These spells do not count towards your spell limit and they cost 1 less mana to cast.
+Curses, such as _Curse of Misfortune_ or _Curse of Fragility_, do not count towards your prepared spell limit.
+You may reroll 1 die when casting curse spells.

 ### Legendary
 You may only take 1 legendary feat, regardless of requirements.